Chart Color Schemes

 Temora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census data shows that in Temora, 92.7% of dwellings were houses, with the remaining 7.3% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 88.4% houses and 11.7% other dwellings.
-Home ownership in Temora was at 51.8%, with mortgaged dwellings at 24.8% and rented ones at 23.4%.
-The median monthly mortgage repayment in Temora was $1,083, which is lower than Non-Metro NSW's average of $1,430.
-The median weekly rent in Temora was recorded at $220, compared to $280 in Non-Metro NSW.
-Nationally, Temora's mortgage repayments are significantly lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.
+In Temora, as per the latest Census evaluation, 92.7% of dwellings were houses with the remaining 7.3% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 88.4% houses and 11.7% other dwellings.
+Home ownership in Temora stood at 51.8%, with mortgaged dwellings at 24.8% and rented ones at 23.4%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,430.
+The median weekly rent in Temora was $220, compared to Non-Metro NSW's $280.
+Nationally, Temora's mortgage repayments were significantly lower at $1,083 versus the Australian average of $1,863, and rents were substantially below the national figure of $375 at $220.

 Frequently Asked Questions - Housing